Although Kegels can be an effective way of strengthening your pelvic floor, they can also be problematic.

 Here’s what a squat looks like:

 Sidesteps are a variation of squats.
-Instead of going down as far as you can from the initial position, bend down a couple of inches and stay in that position.
+Instead of going down as far as you can from the initial pose, bend down a couple of inches and stay in that position.

 Then, take a long step to your right and return to the crouched down position.
 Take a long step to your left, and return to the crouched position.
 Repeat up to 20 times per set.